The digital revolution has affected just about every aspect of our lives. One of the most important cases for this has been healthcare.

 No more nerve-wracking time spent worrying about the results of a medical exam, blood test, biopsy, or anything of the sort.
 Those in the healthcare industry have begun to utilize cloud storage for medical records.
 A patient only needs to be granted access to a file to be able to see it anywhere at any time.

 Of course, having healthcare data stored in the cloud raises cybersecurity and privacy concerns.
-Healthcare data has huge value on the black market, and HIPPA laws require strict protocols when it comes to information regarding patients.
+Healthcare data has enormous value on the black market, and HIPPA laws require strict protocols when it comes to information regarding patients.
 That leaves healthcare tech professionals with a high burden of keeping these systems safe.

 Wearable Tech Devices